Ian Stafford: Magazine content writer

-Ian's participatory adventures also saw him write The Player series of stories in Esquire magazine where, among other features, he performed stand up comedy mentored by Ed Byrne at the Best of the Fest show at the Edinburgh Festival, appeared as a Shaolin Monk at the Liverpool Empire, a disc jockey on Virgin Radio, a sous chef alongside Gordon Ramsey at Ramsey's flagship Chelsea restaurant, a clown and fire eater at Gerry Cottle's Circus, trekked at the North Pole with explorer/adventurer David Hempleman-Adams, ran with the 2004 Athens Olympics torch in Greece, took on Jonah Lomu in a one-on-one tackle session; ran five times with the bulls at the San Fermin Festival in Pamplona; completed the Cresta Run 10 times; winning the Isle of Wight Yacht Race with Ellen Macarthur.
+Ian's participatory adventures also saw him write The Player series of stories in Esquire magazine where, among other features, he performed stand-up comedy mentored by Ed Byrne at the Best of the Fest show at the Edinburgh Festival, appeared as a Shaolin Monk at the Liverpool Empire, a disc jockey on Virgin Radio, a sous chef alongside Gordon Ramsey at Ramsey's flagship Chelsea restaurant, a clown and fire eater at Gerry Cottle's Circus, trekked at the North Pole with explorer/adventurer David Hempleman-Adams, ran with the 2004 Athens Olympics torch in Greece, took on Jonah Lomu in a one-on-one tackle session; ran five times with the bulls at the San Fermin Festival in Pamplona; completed the Cresta Run 10 times; winning the Isle of Wight Yacht Race with Ellen Macarthur.

 Broadcaster

 As a broadcaster Ian has appeared regularly on British and occasionally international TV and radio networks.
 His credits include Grandstand, Sportsnight, Sport on Friday, Newsround and Going Live, all on the BBC as a sports reporter; "GMTV" (sports reporter; Quizbowl (Channel 4), captained Mail on Sunday to series win; wrote and narrated two BBC Radio 4 documentaries: Dr Feelgood (on German sports doctor Hans Muller-Wohlfart) and The Khans of Peshawar (on the Khan squash dynasty); plus numerous appearances on BBC Radio 4's Today programme, BBC Radio 5 Live, Channel 4 News, Channel 4's Big Breakfast, Channel 5 News, CNN World Sports, Sky News, Sky Sports, BT Sport.
 International appearances include WGBH Boston, Channels 7 & 9 in Australia, Supersport in South Africa.

 In 2016, he conducted a series of one-hour interviews for Talksport's Talking 2 series with the likes of Sir Steve Redgrave, Sir Dave Brailsford, Eddie Jones, Michael Johnson, Tim Henman and David Coulthard.
-From January 2018, Ian presents a weekly show on Talksport 2 called Press Pass.
-It broadcasts on Sunday mornings.
+From January 2018 to December 2020 Ian presented a weekly show on Talksport 2 called Press Pass on Sunday mornings.